2020/2021 Competency-Based Task/Competency List for Computer Information Systems, Advanced (6615/18 weeks)

 Producing Desktop Published Documents for Print and Electronic Distribution

-- Gather or create documents and graphics for use in various advanced desktop publishing products, such as flyers, brochures, and newsletters.
+- Create documents and graphics for use in advanced desktop publishing products.

 - Determine appropriate desktop publishing products based upon the purpose of the publication, intended audience, output format, and time and cost constraints.

-- Apply principles of design, layout, and typography.
+- Apply the principles of design, layout, and typography.

-- Design a layout for ease of readability and attractiveness (e.g., white space, column position and spacing, page margins, graphic text placements).
+- Design a layout for ease of readability and attractiveness.

-- Enhance appearance of document using desktop features (e.g., graphic boxes, lines, illustrations, images).
+- Enhance the appearance of a document using desktop features.

 - Create templates or master pages.

-- Create a variety of multi-page and multi-column documents in a format appropriate for electronic distribution.
+- Create multipage and multicolumn documents in a format appropriate for electronic distribution.

 - Incorporate original/imported text, graphics, tables, charts, and audio/visual elements from a variety of sources.